Stevieag/stevieag.github.io/_posts/2024-01-16-hacking_to_oscp.markdown

 ## Learning Resources

 A couple books ive been advised to look at
+### Books:
-    Books: "Hacking: The Art of Exploitation" by Jon Erickson and "Metasploit: The Penetration Tester's Guide" by David Kennedy.
+- "Hacking: The Art of Exploitation" by Jon Erickson
+- "Metasploit: The Penetration Tester's Guide" by David Kennedy.

+### Online Platforms:
+Utilise platforms like
+- Hack The Box
+- TryHackMe
+- OverTheWire
-    Online Platforms: Utilizing platforms like Hack The Box, TryHackMe, and OverTheWire for hands-on practice.
+for hands-on practice.

 ## Building Practical Skills